 However, this is just my experience: I’ve heard many girls say the complete opposite about their own cuts.
 My best advice is to talk to your hairdresser about your morning routine and your level of blow-drying knowhow.
 Together, you can come up with a great cut that will work with your hair.

 3. Have some great styling tricks up your sleeve.

 This is probably the most important arrow in a thin-haired girl’s quiver.
 There are hundreds of products out there that promise to solve your flat-hair problems.
 Although I’ve yet to discover a magic bullet, here are a few styling tricks that work well for me.

 Thin hair tends to get oily fast — there’s just not enough of it to sop up the amount that your head produces.
 However, constant washing and blow drying will cause breakage.
 To counter this, dry shampoo is an absolute lifesaver.
 Not only does it keep your hair looking clean and smelling fresh, but the powder gives your roots a ton of body, especially if you tease them a bit as well.

 Although aerosol dry shampoos are really easy to use, I’ve found that they only last a couple weeks.
 Also, it’s hard to apply the amount that I like (and let me tell you, I lay my dry shampoo on thick!).
-I’ve found that powder forms, like my favorite, Oscar Blandi Pronto Dry Shampoo (above), work best for me.
+I’ve found that powder forms, like my favorite, Oscar Blandi Pronto Dry Shampoo (right), work best for me.